ovidiusimionica/worker-vm/README.md

-# Work machine Vagrant based on Centos7 with all necessary tools dor Day1-3 training
+# Work machine Vagrant based on Centos7 with all necessary tools for Day1-3 training

 ## Prerequisites